-Overall, 81% (n = 42) of events were estimated to be adults with low levels of calves, pups and/or juveniles (Table 5).
+Age class could be determined for 94 (83%) bycatch events (Table 4).
+Of the events where age could be assigned (n = 94), 88% (n = 83) of events were estimated to be adults with low levels of calves, pups and/or juveniles.
 This is an interesting result and could be due a range of possible reasons including:

-- It can be challenging to accurately determine a juvenile from an adult from photos and length records alone (and some lengths could be inaccurate.
-Generally, ageclass criteria are based on reproductive maturity which cannot be easily assessed from external characteristics and is generally confirmed from examination of reproductive organs.
+- It can be challenging to accurately determine a juvenile from an adult from photos and size lengths records alone.
+Generally, age-class criteria are based on reproductive maturity which cannot be easily assessed from external characteristics and is generally confirmed from examination of reproductive organs.
 This may mean that the number of actual number of juveniles is underestimated; and/or - 2.
 Many species have different foraging behaviour and ranges between different age classes and therefore the fisheries which have most of the bycatch may have a genuinely higher proportion of adults with juveniles foraging elsewhere.